xuhcc/beancount-exchangerates/README.md

 Source string format is `<quote-currency>:beancount_exchangerates/<base-currency>:<quote-currency>`.

-Default API base url is https://api.frankfurter.app.
-It can be changed using `EXCHANGERATE_API_URL` environment variable to any service that implements Fixer API.
+Default API base url is `https://api.frankfurter.dev/v1/`.
+It can be changed using `EXCHANGERATE_API_URL` environment variable (which should end with slash) to any service that implements Fixer API.

 Data source can be changed using `EXCHANGERATE_SOURCE` environment variable.